codebar/manual/_posts/2015-02-06-bringing-codebar-to-your-area.md

 - [sponsoring](http://manual.codebar.io/becoming-a-sponsor.html)

-You should also take a look at our [Code of Conduct](http://codebar.io/code-of-conduct) and the [values](/our-values.html) that represent us.
+You should also take a look at our [Code of Conduct](http://codebar.io/code-of-conduct) and the [values](/our-values.html) we represent.